Colton Herta: 2025: Final year with Andretti

 Following the season's end, Herta would leave Andretti and the IndyCar series altogether, transferring to Formula 2 while becoming Cadillac's test driver in Formula One, with Will Power replacing him after getting released from Team Penske.

+2026: Aborted Indy 500 entry

+Herta was planning on entering the 2026 Indianapolis 500 in May, as there was originally a break in the F2 Championship, after the third round in Saudi Arabia.
+The proposed plan was to drive the No. 98 for Andretti.
+However, due to the Iran war, the FIA had to cancel the races in Bahrain and Saudi Arabia and replace them with rounds in Miami and Canada, the latter race clashing with the Indy 500.
+Ultimately, Herta had to scrap his plans after the reschedule was announced.

 Sportscar racing

 2019

 Herta participated in the 2019 24 Hours of Daytona in a BMW M8 GTE for Rahal Letterman Lanigan Racing in the WeatherTech SportsCar Championship.
 He, along with co-drivers Connor De Phillippi, Augusto Farfus and Philipp Eng, won the race in the GTLM class.

 2022

 Herta (No. 25) drove both BMW M Hybrid V8's at the 2023 24 Hours of Daytona.

 Herta returned to Daytona participate in the 2022 edition, partnering fellow IndyCar drivers Pato O'Ward and Devlin DeFrancesco along with Eric Lux in an LMP2 entry for DragonSpeed.
 The quartet won after Herta took the lead in the final eleven minutes of the race.